langenhagen/reposet/README.md

-As opposed to working on many `git` repository one after another, `reposet` runs common operations on a given sets of repositories.
+As opposed to working on many `git` repository one after another, `reposet` runs common operations on given sets of repositories.
 `Reposet` provides convenience commands for the most common `git`-related tasks, like `push` and `pull`.
-`Reposet` also allows to run any command with the repositories's directories set as the working directory.
+`Reposet` also allows to run any command with the repositories' directories as the working directories.
 `Reposet` can handle several user-defined sets of repositories.
-It also supports a default set of repositories.
+It also supports a default set.
 `Reposet` is written in `bash` and does not require additional dependencies besides `git`.

 `Reposet` supports following commands: